-The Icelandic National Day is celebrated on 17th June every year.
+The Icelandic National Day is celebrated on June 17 every year.
 This day commemorates the formation of the Republic of Iceland in 1944.
-The date was selected as it is Jon Sigurosson's birthday.
-Sigurosson is a major figure of Iceland's culture and a prominent leader in the Icelandic Independence Movement of 19th century.
+The date was selected as it is Jón Sigurdsson's birthday.
+Sigurdsson is a major figure of Iceland's culture and a prominent leader in the Icelandic Independence Movement of the 19th century.

 Iceland National Day Celebrations

 The Icelanders celebrate Icelandic National Day on a grand scale.
 Parades are held in major cities, especially its capital Reykjavik, and are headed by brass bands.
 The celebrations also feature flag bearers who are part of the Icelandic scout movement.
 The brass band is often preceded by riders on Icelandic horses.
 Once the parades are over, several speeches are given.
 One of the speeches is delivered by Fjallkonan, or the woman of the mountain.
 The Fjallkonan wears a Skautbuningur, a national costume worn by Icelandic ladies and recites a poem.
 She embodies the fierce aspects of Iceland's nature.
 This tradition is steeped in the romantic traditions of the period when the initial steps towards independence were taken.
 Once the speeches and other formalities are over, the informal celebrations start with musical performances that are meant to entertain the crowd.
 Children have a field day and get to eat as many candies as they can think of.
 Gas filled balloons are flown in the sky.
 Rain is expected on this day and more so in the Southwestern part of the country.
 Street theater and dance shows are also held in the capital to mark the occasion.